ryupanqui78/minecraft-neostorage/README.md

 ## New Blocks

 ### Tool Storage
 Tool storage allows save tools.
 It can allows store 54 items of only one type (enchanted or not).
+Can craft a tool storage that supports more than one type.

 This block considers as tool the pickaxes, axes, sholves, hoes, fishing rodes, brushes and shears items.